-Erin Frost joined the ECU faculty in the fall of 2013 after receiving her Ph.D. in English Studies (Technical Communication) from Illinois State University.
+Erin A. Frost joined the ECU faculty in the fall of 2013 after receiving her Ph.D. in English Studies (Technical Communication) from Illinois State University.
 She teaches undergraduate and graduate courses in professional and technical communication, and has a research history in teaching with technology.
 Her scholarly interests center on issues of gender and feminism in technical communication, most often as they manifest in healthcare policy and risk communication.
-Her work has appeared in Computers and Composition and Technical Communication Quarterly.
+Her work has appeared in Computers and Composition, Technical Communication Quarterly, Programmatic Perspectives, and Peitho.

 B.A., Composition, Truman State University